 I bought five sheets which went very nicely together and spent less than $10!
 These five sheets made more than enough yarn for the rug that I made – check it out here.

 Now, I had 5 sheets to turn into yarn.
 A green sheet and two each of purple and pink.
-Making the yarn turned out to be a fairly long project, but also a pretty simple one.
-Here is the how to:
+Making the yarn turned out to be a fairly time consuming project, but also a pretty simple one.

 First, you need to buy some jersey sheets.
 I would recommend checking in thrift stores.
 I was fortunate to find three bright colors that went together well.
-I used five sheets in total to make a croched rug – it was about 3 feet in diameter and I had some yarn left over.
+I used five sheets in total to make a crocheted rug.
+My rug was about 3 feet in diameter and I had some yarn left over.

 After you have a number of strips cut, you can start to ball your yarn.
 Take the start of your continuous strip and gently pull it.
 It should curl in on itself and stretch out a bit.
 I found this part REALLY FUN (don’t know why…)!
 After pulling it, you can start to wind the ball.

 Keep cutting, pulling and winding until your sheet is gone!
 Then, you have a fabulous ball of T-shirt yarn.
 Each sheet I had made a ball approximately 9-10 inches in diameter.
 That is a lot of yarn!